Richmal Crompton: Work

 Crompton's best known books are the William stories, about a mischievous 11-year-old schoolboy and his band of friends, known as "The Outlaws".
-Her first published short story featuring William was "Rice Mould Pudding", published in Home Magazine in 1919.
+Her first published short story featuring William was "Rice Mould Pudding", published in Home magazine in 1919.
 She had written "The Outlaws" in 1917, but it was not published until March 1919.
 In 1922, the first collection, entitled Just-William, was published.
 She wrote 38 other William books throughout her life.
 The last, William the Lawless, was published posthumously in 1970.
 Another, Just William: The Book of the Film, consists of the script of the 1938 film as well as six of the stories on which it was based.

 The William books sold over 12 million copies in the United Kingdom alone and they remain in print.
 They have been adapted for films, stage-plays, and numerous radio and television series.
 Illustrations by Thomas Henry contributed to their success.

 In 1934 Crompton wrote a controversial William story called "William and the Nasties," (published in the 1945 book William the Detective) which seems to contain both antisemitism and a recognition of antisemitism's dangers.
-The story was omitted from future editions of the book.
+The story was omitted from editions of the book after 1986.

 Crompton saw her real work as writing adult fiction.
 Starting with The Innermost Room (1923), she wrote 41 novels for adults and published nine collections of short stories.
 Their focus was generally village life in the Home Counties Though these novels have the same inventiveness and lack of sentimentality as the 'William' books, after the Second World War such literature had an increasingly limited appeal.

 Even William was originally created for a grown-up audience, as she saw Just William as a potboiler.
 She was pleased by its success, but seemed frustrated that her other novels and short stories did not receive the same recognition.
 Her first published story was published in The Girl's Own Paper in 1918, concerning a little boy named Thomas, a forerunner of William who reacts against authority.
 Crompton tried several times to reformulate William for other audiences.
 Jimmy (1949) was aimed at younger children, and Enter – Patricia (1927) at girls.
 Crompton wrote two more Jimmy books, but no more Patricia, and neither was as successful as William.